 If, however, the picture you’ll use is already in the document, click and drag the said image to the top cell of the table.

-Step 5: Now, place the blinking cursor in the bottom cell of the table you created and encode the caption in it.
+Step 5: Place the blinking cursor in the bottom cell of the table you created and type the caption in it

 You can even adjust its alignment, font size, and style if you head to the toolbar after highlighting it.

-Step 6: Now, right-click the table and select “Table Properties” in the dropdown menu.
+Step 6: Right-click the table and select “Table Properties” in the dropdown menu

-Step 7: In the “Table Properties” pop-out window, head to the “Color” section, then click “Table border.”
+Step 7: Head to the “Color” section, then click “Table border”

 Select the “v” button, and choose “0 pt.”